githubnext/gpt4-with-calc/docs/eval.md

 - without equip: 76/153 (50% failure rate, many extreme mistakes)
 - with equip: 150/153 (2% mistake rate, only minor mistakes, see below)

+Without equip, GPT-4 is sometimes surprisingly good at knowing tables of existing functions like sin, cos, exp:

+> expected: "2.1", actual: "2.1", question: What is the natural logarithm of 8.131?
+Give answer rounded to one decimal places.

+However the scale of mistakes is also extraordinary e.g.

+> expected: "90.79", actual: "40.11", question: Calculate (2.12^3)^2.
+Give answer rounded to two decimal places.
+>
+> expected: "2211733.5", actual: "1,948,789,000.7", question: What is 6.21 raised to power 8.
+Give answer rounded to one decimal places.

+With equip, 98% of answers were exactly correct.
 The remaining minor mistakes were errors in the last decimal place:

 ```
 expected: "24.533", actual: "24.532", question: What is e raised to power 3.2.
 Give answer rounded to three decimal places.